-- 43. The Parties will keep the operation of this MoU under review and will consult where necessary with a view to improving its operation and resolving any matters, - 44.
-Both Parties will consult in matters relating to any difficulties that may arise in relation to specific request made pursuant to this MoU (e.g., where a request may be denied, or if it appears that responding to a request will involve a substantial cost).
+- 55. The Parties will keep the operation of this MoU under review and will consult where necessary with a view to improving its operation and resolving any matters. - 56.
+Both Parties will consult in matters relating to any difficulties that may arise in relation to specific requests made pursuant to this MoU (e.g., where a request may be denied, or if it appears that responding to a request will involve a substantial cost). - 57.
+Any issues arising in relation to this MoU will be notified to the key contact for each Party. - 58.
+The Parties will settle any disputes or disagreement relating to or arising from this MoU amicably through consultations and negotiations in good faith without reference to any international court or other forum.